 Launch QA (catch disasters before Google does)

-Do a crawl right after launch.
-Start with templates because they multiply: homepage, nav/footer, category pages, top blog templates.
+Think of this as the launch simulation.
+Do a crawl right after launch, and start with templates because they multiply: homepage, nav/footer, category pages, top blog templates.

 - Run a scan with TinyUtils Dead Link Finder to catch 404s and broken outbound links.